2020s anti-LGBTQ movement in the United States: Treatment for minors

 Gender-affirming care for minors has been available in the U.S. for more than a decade and is endorsed by major medical associations, but it has increasingly come under attack in many conservative legislatures.
 According to the ACLU, in 2023 alone, over 500 anti-LGBTQ bills were submitted in the US, over 130 of which were about healthcare.
 Efforts to prohibit gender-affirming care for minors had begun several years earlier, but did not receive much attention from state legislatures until more recently.
 The conservative organization Do No Harm was influential in developing model legislation that appeared starting in 2022 in Arkansas, Florida, Iowa, Mississippi, Montana, New Hampshire, and West Virginia legislatures.

 In February 2024, the American Psychological Association approved a policy statement supporting unobstructed access to health care and evidence-based clinical care for transgender, gender-diverse, and nonbinary children, adolescents, and adults, as well as opposing state bans and policies intended to limit access to such care.

 As of June 2025, 27 states had enacted some form of ban on gender-affirming care for minors, 19 of which were enacted in 2023.
 However, 16 of these bans are being challenged in court as of January 2024.
 Furthermore, only 21 of the 27 states have complete bans which are fully in effect.
 Four states have only partial bans and two are currently blocked from taking effect.
 While some states have banned all forms of medical transition, others such as Arizona, Nebraska and Georgia have banned only specific types such as hormone therapy or surgery.
 Seven states have exceptions which allow minors who were already receiving gender affirming care prior to the ban to continue their treatments.
 Currently, all 27 states make exceptions for puberty blockers, hormones and surgery for cisgender and intersex children.
-Only one state, West Virginia, makes exceptions in cases of "severe dysphoria".
-There is also currently only one state, Missouri, that has a ban which is set to expire after a certain period of time.
+There is only one state, Missouri, that has a ban which is set to expire after a certain period of time.
 Nearly all states with restrictions include specific provisions with penalties for providers and 4 states include provisions directed at parents or guardians.
 An additional 4 states include laws/policies that impact school officials such as teachers and counselors, among others.